 I love my kids despite their snot.

 God loves his kids despite our snot.
-And just loves us too much to leave us that way.
+And, thankfully, he loves us too much to leave us that way.